-If you think the election of Donald Trump will lead to the undermining of the greatest democracy on Earth, then you should see what the future could look like 700 years after his election as the last President of the United States … The Hunger Games without the games … where history has culminated in seven centuries of wealth exploiting poverty!
+If you think the election of a president will lead to the undermining of the greatest democracy on Earth, then you should see what the future could look like 700 years after the last President of the United States is elected.
+It’s George Orwell’s 1984 meets … The Hunger Games, but without the games … where history has culminated in seven centuries of wealth exploiting poverty!
 Well—what if poverty fights back?

 PART 1: NO HOPE

 Mary Amity, The Encyclopedia of the Modern Era (2755 edition): “Seven hundred years after the Great War, known as the Magnus Bellum, the morbidly wealthy placed the few surviving ordinary citizens into a servitude worse than what had occurred during the most egregious slavery of ancient times.
 Poverty existed among the unfortunate few—that was an infinite number of times greater than during the worst economic disasters that preceded the Magnus Bellum.
 They worked half the day, seven days a week, and rarely earned enough to eat throughout the year—every year.
 And for nearly seven hundred years, their families slept in the worst dilapidated housing and produced more children to serve their overly rich masters.
 The masters, who called themselves the Albacronians, maintained and developed the only real technology—and that is how they ruled over the impoverished Vercundi and kept their less fortunate brethren in line.”

 Ronald I. Pravus: “I have created GREAT things … GREAT things for the Albacronian race.”

 305 Years Ago, 360 Post Bellum (2425 by the old calendar):